“Raise your insulin IQ for improved metabolic health.”

 Listen to The Metabolic Classroom Podcast

 The Metabolic Classroom is a nutrition and lifestyle podcast focused on metabolism and the truth behind why we get sick and fat.
-Each week, Dr. Bikman (and occasionally, his invited guests) share valuable insights for improved health.
+Each week, Dr. Bikman shares valuable insights for improved health.

 Listen to The Metabolic Classroom Podcast

 The Metabolic Classroom is a nutrition and lifestyle podcast focused on metabolism and the truth behind why we get sick and fat.
-Each week, Dr. Bikman (and occasionally, his invited guests) share valuable insights for improved health.
+Each week, Dr. Bikman shares valuable insights for improved metabolic health.

 The information on this website is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified health providers with questions you may have regarding medical conditions.